-Item Information required Include the information in this column 4A Provide a high level summary of the different real time monitoring and control systems that are available during normal operation of your network and how they are used, including but not limited to: • SCADA PMUs (synchrophasors or measurement systems) Systems to monitor communication system integrity/availability for operation of your network.
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 4A Provide a high level summary of the different real time monitoring and control systems that are available during normal operation of your network and how they are used, including but not limited to: • SCADA PMUs (synchrophasors or measurement systems) Systems to monitor communication system integrity/availability for operation of your network.
 4B Include a high level summary of routine testing arrangements for the supervisory, monitoring & control (SCADA, PMUs) systems.
+Note the requirements of NER clause 5.7.4(a2)(2) in your response, where applicable.
 4C Estimated time duration that the supervisory, monitoring and control systems (SCADA, PMUs) can reliably function in the event of an extended interruption to primary power supply.
 Also include the capability of emergency power supplies at control centres and data centres (associated with monitoring and control systems of your network).
 4D Are your monitoring and control capabilities fully duplicated across more than one geographic location?
 If so, do all substation remote terminal units (RTU) communicate with each of these locations?
 Are other sources of real time network data available at each of these locations (e.g. visibility of PMUs)?
 Are there any other single points of failure which could affect these services (e.g.: single power supplies, single comms paths)